 To date, substantially all of our revenues have been derived from contracts with local governments and their agencies, in particular the police departments of major cities in the United States.
 To a lesser extent, we also generate revenues from federal agencies, foreign governments and higher education institutions.
-We believe that the success and growth of our business will continue to depend on our ability to add new police departments and other government agencies as customers of our public safety solution and new universities, corporate campuses and key infrastructure and transportation centers as customers of our security solutions.
+We believe that the success and growth of our business will continue to depend on our ability to add new police departments and other government agencies, domestically and internationally, as customers of our public safety solution and new universities, corporate campuses and key infrastructure and transportation centers as customers of our security solutions.
 Many of our target customers have restricted budgets, such that we are forced to compete with programs or solutions that offer an alternative use of the same funds.
-A number of factors could cause potential customers to delay or refrain from purchasing our solutions or prevent expansion of their use of our solutions, including:
+A number of factors could cause current and/or potential customers to: delay or refrain from purchasing our solutions, prevent expansion of, or reduce coverage areas and/ or terminate use of our solutions, including:

-- decreases or changes in available funding, including budgetary allocations, government grants and other government funding programs; - potential delays or changes in appropriations or other funding authorization processes; - changes in fiscal or contracting policies; - changes in elected or appointed officials; and - changes in laws or public sentiment regarding privacy or surveillance.
+- decreases or changes in available funding, including budgetary allocations, government grants and other government funding programs; - potential delays or changes in appropriations or other funding authorization processes; - changes in fiscal or contracting policies; - macro-and/or local economic changes that may affect customer funding; - · changes in elected or appointed officials; and - changes in laws or public sentiment regarding privacy or surveillance.

-The occurrence of any of the foregoing would impede our ability to maintain or increase the amount of revenues derived from these customers, which could have a material adverse effect on our business, operating results and financial condition.
+The occurrence of any of the foregoing would impede or delay our ability to maintain or increase the amount of revenues derived from these customers, which could have a material adverse effect on our business, operating results and financial condition.